KAGEYAM4/ostep-hw/4/README.md

 5. Now, run the same processes, but with the switching behavior set to switch to another process whenever one is WAITING for I/O (`-l 1:0,4:100 -c -S SWITCH_ON_IO`).
 What happens now?
 Use `-c` and `-p` to confirm that you are right.

+    Proecss 1 will now run when process 0 is waiting for IO.

 6. One other important behavior is what to do when an I/O completes.
 With `-I IO_RUN_LATER`, when an I/O completes, the process that issued it is not necessarily run right away; rather, whatever was running at the time keeps running.
 What happens when you run this combination of processes?
 (Run `./process-run.py -l 3:0,5:100,5:100,5:100 -S SWITCH_ON_IO -I IO_RUN_LATER -c -p`) Are system resources being effectively utilized?

     Process 0 runs the first IO then waits other process done to runs the remain IOs.
 No.